MystenLabs/walrus-docs/docs/usage/examples.md

 A [JavaScript example](https://github.com/MystenLabs/walrus-docs/tree/main/examples/javascript) is provided showing how to upload and download a blob through a web form using the HTTP API.

+## Golang

+An Walrus SDK with detailed examples is available in the [Walrus Go SDK(Maintained by Nami Cloud team)](https://github.com/namihq/walrus-go)

 ## Move

 For more complex applications, you may want to interact with Walrus on-chain objects.
 For that